 Too many people think flirting is what you do to lure the object of your affection into your clutches — but it’s more than that.
 Flirting is playful and fun, so throwing your partner a wink is a friendly reminder that you’re still hot for them, even when you’re not in the bedroom.

-You seriously have to avoid smoking if you want to really improve your sex life.
+You seriously have to avoid smoking if you want to really improve your sex life and make sex more interesting for you.
 It contributes to peripheral vascular disease, which affects blood flow to the penis, clitoris, and vaginal tissues.
 In addition, women who smoke tend to go through menopause two years earlier than their nonsmoking counterparts.
 If you need help quitting, try nicotine gum or patches or ask your doctor about the drugs bupropion (Zyban) or varenicline (Chantix).

 Use alcohol in moderation.
 Some men with erectile dysfunction find that having one drink can help them relax, but heavy use of alcohol can make matters worse.
 Alcohol can inhibit sexual reflexes by dulling the central nervous system.
 Drinking large amounts over a long period can damage the liver, leading to an increase in estrogen production in men.
 In women, alcohol can trigger hot flashes and disrupt sleep, compounding problems already present in menopause.

 At no point during your entire performance is your partner allowed to touch you.
 You can touch, lick, rub and caress him all you want but play it cool.
 A slow seduction is a sure recipe for lap dancing success.
-The whole point of a lap dance is to drive a man crazy with anticipation and desire to want to have sex.
+The whole point of a lap dance is to drive a man crazy with anticipation, desire and make sex more interesting.

 You are in charge.
 Take your time, take control, and take pleasure in teasing him.
 If he reaches out in your direction or starts to grind back, slap his wrist and let him know that if he does it again, the dance is over, no exceptions.